ivancuric/ag-gatsby/src/pages/rules/index.md

 or ruptured.
 The edges must be round and blunt.

-The flexibility of the blade is measured with a weight of one kilogram (1kg) which is attached to the point of the blade with the sword held on a firm ground.
-The allowed flexibility is from seven to fifteen percent (7 ‑ 15%), where the individual figures mean the ratio of the deviation caused by the weight compared to the length of the blade in centimeters, multiplied by a hundred (100).
+The flexibility of the blade is measured with a weight of one kilogram (1 kg) which is attached to the point of the blade with the sword held on a firm ground.
+The allowed flexibility is from seven to fifteen percent (7‑-15%), where the individual figures mean the ratio of the deviation caused by the weight compared to the length of the blade in centimeters, multiplied by a hundred (100).